(a) Each member shall maintain the following information:

 (F) subject to Supplementary Material .06, name of and contact information for a trusted contact person age 18 or older who may be contacted about the customer's account; provided, however, that this requirement shall not apply to an institutional account.

 (2) for each account other than an institutional account, and accounts in which investments are limited to transactions in open-end investment company shares that are not recommended by the member or its associated persons, each member shall also make reasonable efforts to obtain, prior to the settlement of the initial transaction in the account, the following information to the extent it is applicable to the account:

 (A) customer's tax identification or Social Security number;

 (B) occupation of customer and name and address of employer; and

 (C) whether customer is an associated person of another member; and

-(3) for discretionary accounts, in addition to compliance with subparagraph (1) and, to the extent applicable, subparagraph (2) above, and NASD
+(3) for discretionary accounts maintained by a member, in addition to compliance with subparagraph (1) and, to the extent applicable, subparagraph (2) above, and

-[Rule 2510](b), the member shall maintain a record of the dated, manual signature of each named, natural person authorized to exercise discretion in the account.
+[Rule 3260], the member shall maintain a record of the dated, signature of each named, associated person of the member authorized to exercise discretion in the account.
 This recordkeeping requirement shall not apply to investment discretion granted by a customer as to the price at which or the time to execute an order given by a customer for the purchase or sale of a definite dollar amount or quantity of a specified security.
 Nothing in this Rule shall be construed as allowing members to maintain discretionary accounts or exercise discretion in such accounts except to the extent permitted under the federal securities laws.